amirna2/chess-2-music/docs/composer_architecture.md

 - Easy to find and modify parameters
 - Loosely coupled, testable modules
 - No duplication, DRY principles
-- Future-proof architecture
+- Extensible architecture
+- Comprehensive gesture system
+- Multiple pattern generators
+- Spectromorphological design principles

 ---

 ## Conclusion

-The refactored architecture transforms a monolithic codebase into a clean, maintainable system where:
+The modular architecture creates a maintainable system where:

-1. **Configuration is centralized** - One place for all parameters
+1. **Configuration is centralized** - Parameters in synth_config.py and archetype_configs.py
 2. **Synthesis is isolated** - Pure DSP with no musical decisions
-3. **Processes are modular** - Easy to add new evolution types
+3. **Patterns are modular** - Easy to add new Layer 2 generators
+4. **Gestures are expressive** - Comprehensive Layer 3b archetype system
-4. **Composition is clear** - Orchestrates layers without buried logic
+5. **Composition is clear** - Orchestrates four layers without buried logic
+6. **Testing is built-in** - Tools for development and validation

-This makes the system **easy to read, easy to modify, and easy to extend** - fulfilling the original goals of the refactoring.
+This makes the system **easy to read, easy to modify, easy to extend, and easy to test** - providing a solid foundation for algorithmic music composition.